-Dark spots on the skin, or hyperpigmentation, occur when some areas of the skin produce more melanin than usual.
+Dark spots on the skin, or hyperpigmentation, occur due to an overproduction of melanin.
 Melanin gives the eyes, skin, and hair their color.

 Dark spots on the skin are not a cause for concern and do not need treatment, though people may choose to remove them for cosmetic reasons.
 Depending on the cause, people may call some types of dark spots on the skin age spots or sunspots.
 These spots can vary in size and amount from person to person.

 In this article, we look at what causes dark spots on the skin and how people can remove them using dermatological treatments and home remedies, and how to prevent them.

 Dark spots also vary in size and can develop on any part of the body.
 Age spots, one cause of dark spots are most common in areas often exposed to the sun.

 - back of the hands